murshidazher/react-play/README.md

-## React Play
+# React Play
-A minimalistic design system for demonstrating modular React components using Storyboook.
+A minimalistic design system for demonstrating modular React components using Storybook.

-### Toolings
+## Toolings
 - react -
 - styled-components - for css-in-js without worrying about specificity.
 - polished - for css normalization.